-To install apps that you downloaded from somewhere besides the "official" app store from Google or the company that made your phone, you need to enable the "allow unknown sources" setting.
-There has always been a bit of confusion about what it is exactly and how things work.
+To install apps that you downloaded from somewhere besides the "official" app store from Google or the company that made your phone, you need to allow installation from "unknown sources".
+There has always been a bit of confusion about what exactly this is and how things work.
 We're going to remedy that and talk through everything you need to know about unknown sources.
 Don't worry, it's gonna be fine.

 What are 'Unknown Sources'?

 No, not people who leak government stuff to the press.
 The Android kind of unknown sources.
 It's a scary label for a simple thing: a source for apps you want to install that is not trusted by Google or the company that made your phone.

 Unknown = not vetted directly by Google.

-In short, a trusted source is one that the company you gave your money to, the company who built it, and the company who wrote the software all have vouched for.
+In short, a trusted source is one that the company you gave your money to, the company that built it, and the company that wrote the software all have vouched for.

 Why is there even a setting for this?